Chroma-2D/chroma-wiki/core/game.md

 There are a few other properties you can use to control some of the framework's inner workings, some of them are not as easy to understand as the rest of the framework.

 - **[FixedTimeStepTarget](https://chroma-2d.github.io/apiref/classChroma_1_1Game.html#ada713104d136386753bf34e33402c85e)**
 This property controls the frequency at which the [FixedUpdate](https://chroma-2d.github.io/apiref/classChroma_1_1Game.html#a9e901c57b9e45dd2711582fb484c517a) callback will be called.
-It unit is best described with "call it that many times every second".
+Its unit is best described with "call it that many times every second".
 The default is 75.

 - **[StartupOptions](https://chroma-2d.github.io/apiref/classChroma_1_1Game.html#af6210531229f341a150111cb8ab3fcbb)**
 This property allows you to access the pre-initialization settings that were passed to the base class constructor.
 They are read-only and can only be set at the time of instantiation of your game's core class.